jundalisay/sp/content/en/bio/principles/intro/chapter-04.md

 This dynamism prevents moral systems from degrading into casuistry wherein all moral rules are given beforehand, such as in the Ten Commandments and Shariah law.

+The proposals of David Hume and Adam Smith being unknown is proof that the Europe had a burst of enlightenment in the 17th-18th centuries, but went back to darkness immediately from the 19th century.

 ## The Problem with Casuistry

 The problem with such laws is that they force dynamic consciousnesses into a static moral box, hindering their evolution.
 Morals are ultimately based on feelings, and feelings change through time since feelings are a wave and waves always change.

 Therefore, the moral rules made in 500 BC will work well for the feelings of 500 BC, but might be incompatible with the feelings of 2020 AD.

 If we were to view moral rules as a kind of forced logic, then the casuistic moral systems in Judaism, Islam, and Christianity would be like hard-coding, whereas the rules in Hinduism, Buddhism, and Taoism would be soft-coding.